adl/hoaf/README.md

 ### `Start:`

-This optional header item lists the initial states (given by their number).
-The list may be empty, which is the same as omitting this header item.
+This optional header item specifies the initial states.
+Multiple initial states can be specified by using several `Start:` headers with a different state number.

+Alternating automata can start in a conjunction of states specified using the "&" operator.

+    header-item ::= … | starting-state*
+    starting-state ::= "Start:" state-conj
+    state-conj ::= INT | INT "&" state-conj

+If the `Start:` header item is omitted, then the automaton has no initial state and denotes an empty language.

 ### `AP:`